vsoch/thesis/README.md

 In the same way, if you have more than one zip file in your folder, it will select the first.
 This could also be an argument added to the two generate scripts.

-Finally, in my tests I am seeing some of the early sections get generated more than once (eg, a duplicate "Abstract" section).
-I haven't looked into this yet, and will in the future.

 ### Coming Soon
 I am going to add some custom style files to give the thesis a bit of branding, and a bit of... say... style? :) Once mine is submit, I'll add it to the github pages for this repo!
 Until then....